SirMekus/zam/ReadMe.md

 ## Passing Name of Table

 When using any of the CRUD methods in this class the last argument is always the name of the database table (as you'll soon see below).
+This is one way to always pass the name of the table at runtime.

 Another way is by setting the public `table` property to the name of the table.
 Example: